ThunderFly-aerospace/TFHT01/README.md

 ## Where to get it?

 The TFHT01 is commercially available from [ThunderFly s.r.o.](https://www.thunderfly.cz/).
-For a commercial quotation, contact us by email at info@thunderfly.cz or shop at our [Tindie store](https://www.tindie.com/products/thunderfly/tfht01-aerial-hygrometer-and-thermometer/).
+For a commercial quotation or support, contact us by email at sale@thunderfly.cz or shop at [Tindie store](https://www.tindie.com/products/thunderfly/tfht01-aerial-hygrometer-and-thermometer/).

 ## Parameters